Racial pay gap in the United States: Policy discussion

 Various solutions to eliminate the racial wage gap have been proposed.
 Research has identified different wage gaps and sources of wage gaps for different minorities, suggesting that public policies will affect different minorities in different ways and that effective strategies must take into account the unique circumstances of each race group.
 Sociologist Douglas Massey offers two solutions to alleviate wage inequality: greater investments in education and elimination of racial segregation.
 He notes that, in a globalized economy, those with only physical labor to offer suffer.

 He argues that investments in education, especially higher education, will result in higher rates of economic growth and lower income inequality.
 By eliminating racial segregation, Massey argues that many divides between races that exist would be broken down, including income segregation.
 To accomplish the abolition of racial segregation, Massey argues, simple enforcement of legislation already in place, such as the Fair Housing Act, the Home Mortgage Disclosure Act, and the Community Reinvestment Act, is required.
 For more group-specific policies, focus on education and language inequalities could be helpful in equalizing employment opportunities, but other more specific policies are dependent on further research on wage gaps for various groups.

 To tackle wage inequality specifically in companies, random job audits at the national, state, and local levels have been suggested.
 Audits have been used to study and find wage inequality in the past and could be used as way to actively monitor the presence of the racial wage gap in companies.
+Other policies that could possibly help merge the wage gap are guaranteeing employment and significantly raising the minimum wage.
+Another factor that should be taken into consideration is Medicare for all.
+Poor access to healthcare and healthcare outcomes are important because many low-income people can’t have access to it.
+Many low-income individuals have health issues that prevent them from being part of the working population, therefore putting them at a financial disadvantage.
+Even if they are able to access healthcare, it ends up destabilizing them financially.